 Barcelona's Best Neighborhoods: Find Your Next Home

 Compared to other metropolitan cities around the world, Barcelona may be significantly smaller, but that doesn’t mean to say that the city doesn’t have variation.
-In fact, Barcelona attracts all sorts of people hoping to take advantage of its mild year-round climate, explore Gaudi’s striking architecture, and sample some foodie delights.
+In fact, Barcelona is the most popular tourist destination in Spain and attracts all sorts of people hoping to take advantage of its mild year-round climate, explore Gaudi’s striking architecture, and sample some foodie delights.
 And, that’s not to mention the city’s numerous beaches and easy access to the breathtaking Andorra Mountains.
-Finding a home in Barcelona can be challenging if you don’t understand its different neighborhoods and what each one offers.
+Finding apartments in Barcelona can be challenging if you don’t understand its different neighborhoods and what each one offers.
+For everyone moving to Barcelona for the first time, we’ve also put together an amazing article on things to know about living in Barcelona.

 In this guide to the best neighborhoods in Barcelona, we’ve organized our listing into family-friendly areas, neighborhoods for young professionals, and more, so you can find the perfect location for your wants, needs, and budget.